 In 2022, we will proceed with annual campaigns, new events, social media outreach, sponsorships, donations and special events in our exhibit space at 333 N. Charles Street.
 Help us move forward with a donation or planned gift.

 We worked to stay financially solvent during one of the most challenging times for nonprofits in history

-By Spring 2020, we cut paid hours of the part-time executive director and administrator.
+By Spring 2020, we temporarily cut staff paid hours.
 However, work hours, especially those devoted to fundraising and grant writing, increased.
 They were necessary for survival.

 We applied for all grants for which we were eligible and are grateful for those awarded from Maryland Humanities, Small Business Administration, Downtown Partnership of Baltimore and Baltimore National Heritage Area.
 However, to stay viable, it was necessary to access funds in a savings account that was intended for investment, building upgrades and new exhibits.